neo-nwp/cs3220ai/README.md

 3. Complete your project(Working With Branches!!!):
    3.1 Create a new branch (for ex. cs3220_A1) and switch to it 3.2 Make Changes and Commit
-   3.3 Push Changes to Your Branch to !!!Your!!!
-Remote Repo
+   3.3 Add Your Remote Repo - only once (or Push to your remote) (for ex., https://github.com/Hanna2110/AI_TestPractice.git)

-4. Pushing Changes to GitHub (Working With Branches!!!):

-6.